 If you want to support Outdoor Vancouver, the best thing you can do is follow us on your platform(s) of choice, and tell your friends about us if you like our content and trail guides.

 If you would like to support us financially to keep the site going and growing, we have some info on that below as well.

 Where to connect with and follow Outdoor Vancouver

-The Facebook page gets updated almost daily.
-Either with a cool video, interesting article, a new post from the website or sometimes I post something from the archives (like I did recently with the Tips for Buying a Sleeping Bag post).
-Facebook only shows you a fraction of the posts from the pages you follow on your news feed, so be sure use the Get Notifications feature to see all updates from OV.
+The Facebook page gets updated weekly.
+Here, we share fun videos, interesting articles, a new post from the website or sometimes we post something from the archives.
+Facebook only shows you a fraction of the posts from the pages you follow on your news feed, so be sure use the edit your follow settings for our page to see all updates from OV.

-The OV Instagram is probably our most active.
+The OV Instagram is probably our most active feed.
 The feed is a mix of original photos and also reposts a lot of great photos that are tagged #outdoorvancouver.
-The #outdoorvancouver hashtag has grown quickly over and there are over 75,000 photos tagged!
+The #outdoorvancouver hashtag has grown quickly over and there are over 175,000 photos tagged!

 We share articles about recent outdoors news (like SAR rescues), new website updates and links to other interesting articles.

 As far as interaction goes, this is the easiest way to send us a message!